AmirAlao/Svelte-Blog-Workfolder/src/posts/second-post.md

 ## Title: "Luminous Soul: Bathing in the Light of the Divine"

-"He is so full of life!" - "She takes my breath away" - "I don't know what to do…" - "Nah, I'm gonna get mine."

-Our souls go through ups and downs.
-Your moods, feelings and intrinsic thoughts generally tell you how healthy you are as a person.
-The closer an object is to a light source, the brighter it shines, the further away it is, the darker it becomes.

-Needless to say.
-What is more radiant than our sun?
-The layman may say nothing.
-The learned man may say we have plenty of stars brighter in our galaxy.
-My answer to them is my Creator is brighter.
+In life's ebb and flow, our souls journey through peaks and valleys.
+Your inner world—moods, emotions, thoughts—unveils your well-being's portrait.
+Proximity to light dictates brilliance; distance, darkness.
+No doubt, what outshines the sun?
+Some might say, "Nothing."
+Others, "Countless stars brighter in our sky."
+My retort: my Creator surpasses all.
 Light upon Light.
-Words pale to describe the beauty and Magnificence of our creator.
-The brightest light
-.
+Mere words dim before His magnificence.
+The brightest light...
 Light upon Light.
-Words pale to describe the beauty and Magnificence of our creator.
-The brightest light - The source of all and everything that sparkles.
-There is no beauty in the world except it originates from him.
-How close are you to this light source?
+The brightest light — the source of all sparkle.
+Earth's beauty traces back to Him.
+How near are you to this brilliance?

-In the still, dark night—amid silence, when others forsake thought of their Creator—within the final third, He descends to the lowest heavens, attuned to His servants' cries.
+In the hushed night, amidst others' neglect, during the final watch, He descends to the lowest heavens, attentive to His servants' pleas.

-Ask yourself: When was the last time you  bathed in this brilliance?
-When did you last savour this sweetness?
-That ache within, a soul's cry for cleansing—to bathe in the light from whence it came.
-Respond, do not withhold.
+Ask yourself: When last did you bask in this brilliance?
+When did you last taste this sweetness?
+That inner ache, a soul's plea for purity—to bathe in the light of its origin.
+Respond, don't shy away.
 Your essence, blessed.
-Each drawn breath, each shed tear, each ache— all reach him.
-Who else, in your darkest hour, to turn to?
-The pain in your chest, soul's yearning for cleansing, for immersion in the light from which it sprung—answer the call.
-Do not deny it.
+Every inhale, each teardrop, every pang—He senses all.
+When darkness engulfs, who else to seek?
+That chest pang, soul's craving for cleansing, for immersion in its light—heed the call.

-Open your heart to the radiance, embrace its warmth.
-Your journey unfolds where shadows dissipate and brilliance reigns.
+Unseal your heart to radiance; embrace its warmth.
+Here, a journey unfurls, shadows dissipate, and brilliance reigns.